theasguard/Repo/README.md

 - finish updating the settings.xml and sorting it respectively.
 - finish the 1337x scraper (just filtering titles and episodes now)
 - update the Orion scraper.
+- connect the tmdb sections listing episodes and movies to the get sources or create an alternate get sources for it then we can pass it to the resolveurl as we already do.
 - update the get quality checks to be more relevent and use the 1080p etc checks rather than assuming low or high quality.
 - remove the auth settings for all debrid for now until something can be sorted for integrated all debrid in the add-on.
 - if I think of a anything else I'll update this.